The Dark Sides of Leadership

 Full Circle Leadership highlights the strengths of eight diverse kinds of leadership.
-But each one also comes with a shadow side.
+But each also comes with a shadow side.

 Full Circle Leadership is a framework for understanding the forms leadership takes in non-hierarchical groups, and for mapping project life-cycles in emergent environments without top-down project planning.
-To learn more about the model, read the original article or watch the video.

 Every kind of leadership has a dark side.
 Shadows can come out due to stress, conflict, or feeling undervalued.
 They can be exacerbated by overspecialisation in one type of leadership, to the detriment of empathy and balance.
 Shadows can represent the worst versions of ourselves, or simply what we look like on a bad day.

 Through understanding shadows, we can better understand ourselves and each other.
 We can become more self-aware and learn how to ask for support and spot warning signs.
 The goal isn’t to eliminate shadows, but to understand and even embrace them.

 The goal isn’t to eliminate shadows, but to understand and even embrace them.

 As we delve into shadows, it’s important to remember that individual strengths and weaknesses are only part of the story; context also plays a huge role.
 No one can be their best selves in an unhealthy or unsafe environment.
 If the best sides of your leadership are not recognised or welcome, your shadow sides might come out instead.
 Below, shadows are examined both individually and systemically.

 Eight Types of Leadership, Eight Shadows

 Sensitivity means opening up to input on all levels, observing and empathising with what’s going on around you.
 It’s about having your antennae out and spidey sense switched on.
 It’s a wonderful skill to have.

 But think about this: while mind-reading could be fun or useful, it would be a cacophony if you couldn’t turn it off.